nmoschkin/KuCoin.NET/README.md

 The console app only demonstrates the ability to track __Level3Direct__ feeds.
 Other functionality is not demonstrated in the examples, at this time.

-__Note__: The list will not sort until all connections have been created.

 _(Try running with __300__ feeds.
 Works well on an i7-10700K with a Gigabit internet connection, but it only uses about 20-30 Mbps.
 Uses about 1.4 GB of RAM)_

 ![](docs/docimg1.png?raw=true)